BooleanCube/ubuntu-dotfiles/README.md

 Refer back to my [old dotfiles](https://github.com/BooleanCube/old-dotfiles) for more cool stuff that I have customized

 I don't actually use i3 however, I do have my old i3-gaps config on here.
-I currently use a gnome extension window manager called material shell which works splendidly!
+I currently use a gnome extension tiling manager called pop shell which works splendidly!
+I used Material Shell WM before but I didn't have a nice experience with it because it was very buggy.

 ### Example: